Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class7/README.md

 When running AMRFinderPlus protein and/or nucleotide sequences are compared to this curated database of antibiotic resistance genes and alleles.
 There are two methods employed to compare to these databases.
 The first is using BLAST, with stringent cutoffs to ensure that the hits are specific.
 The second is the use of a proababilistic model called hidden markov models ([HMMs](https://www.nature.com/articles/nbt1004-1315)).
 HMMs are commonly used tools in sequence analysis.
 The input to an HMM is a multiple alignment of the sequences of interest, which is this case are antibiotic resistance proteins in the same family, where families are based on shared ancestry (i.e. homology).
 Training algorithms are then applied to create a probabilistic model that captures the defining features of the sequences in the alignment (e.g. conserved alanine at position 130, basic amino acid at position 260, etc.).
 For each protein inputted to AMRFinder, these HMMs are used to scan the protein to detemrine whether its a good match for the protein family.
 Lastly, AMRFinder employs a decision tree to use BLAST and HMM results to determine which antibiotic resistance genes and alleles are present in an input genome.

 For the lab we ran AMRFinderPlus on our four Klebsiella genomes for you, but have provided the sbat scripts that we used.
-Note the presence of two different sbat scripts amrfinder_commands.sbat and amrfinder.sbat.
+Note the presence of two different sbat scripts amrfinder_commands.sbat and amrfinder_loop.sbat.
 The amrfinder_commands.sbat script just contains the four calls to AMRFinderPlus, once for each genome.
-The amrfinder.sbat takes a more robust approach, and examines the directory containing genome assemblies we want to analyze with AMRFinderPlus, creates the appropriate command, and runs it on the cluster!
+The amrfinder_loop.sbat takes a more robust approach, and examines the directory containing genome assemblies we want to analyze with AMRFinderPlus, creates the appropriate command, and runs it on the cluster!
 I am hoping to go through that script next class, after we learn some new shell script tricks today!

 To run the basic approach, run the following commands: